Beggar by the Gate

 Acts 3:4-6

 When Peter and John passed by, the beggar called out to them and asked for alms.
 Moved by the Holy Spirit, Peter commanded the man to look at them.
-The man looked, thinking that he was going to receive a generous gift.
+The man looked, thinking he might receive a generous gift of money.
 But what Peter did was altogether surprising.
-He said, "Silver and gold have I none; but such as I have give I thee: In the name of Jesus Christ of Nazareth rise up and walk" (Acts 3:6).
+He said, "Silver and gold have I none; but such as I have give I thee: In the name of Jesus Christ of Nazareth rise up and walk."

 Pondering a Question